 Do Electricity Substations Make Noise?
 A Comprehensive Analysis for the UK and US

-Electricity substations are an integral part of the power distribution system in both the United Kingdom and the United States.
+Electricity substations play a crucial role in the power distribution networks across both the United States and the United Kingdom.

 They play a crucial role in stepping down high-voltage electricity from power plants to a lower voltage suitable for residential and commercial use.